opc-proxy/docs/source/index.rst

 support an RPC-style type of communication, so that to allow reads and writes to and from an OPC-server.

-This tool uses quite a few opensource libraries whitout which it would have been impossible to reach this result.
-We are gratefull to the opc-foundation, the lite-DB, the Confluent-platform, for their hard work to make the internet a better place.
+This tool uses quite a few opensource libraries, we are gratefull to the `opc-foundation <https://github.com/OPCFoundation/UA-.NETStandard>`_, the `lite-DB <https://www.litedb.org/>`_, the `Confluent-platform <https://www.confluent.io/>`_, the `gRPC framework <https://grpc.io/>`_, whitout which it would have been impossible to reach this result.

-..
-    FIXME add links

 Table of Contents
 =================